-Sphero's app-controlled BB-8 toy was big on Christmas lists.
+Sphero's app-controlled BB-8 toy will no doubt big on Christmas lists again thanks to the Force Band wearable controller.
 The Star Wars merch lets you send the little BB-8 replica whizzing around the room using your smartphone.
-And now we've got a proper look at the final design, during an early press preview.

-Starting 30 September, the Special Edition bundle of the Force Band with BB-8 droid will be on sale for $199.99.
+The Special Edition bundle of the Force Band with BB-8 droid is on sale for $199.99.
 If you've already bought last year's BB-8, the Force Band will still work with it and can be purchased separately for $79.99.

 The white plastic design of the original BB-8 and the band look like something straight out of Force Awakens, with a distressed, pseudo-futuristic design.
 Aside from the visuals, the toys remain pretty much the same on the inside.